Department of Political Science

 Welcome!
 I am an assistant professor in the Department of Political Science at the University of Mississippi.

-I use text data to gain insight into the decision making of American political elites.
+I use large, frequently updated data sets, including text to measure and gain insight into the decision making of American political elites.

 I utilize speech directed from political elites through public, targeted, and personal media.
 My published work and working papers draw from public speech such as the Congressional Record and U.S. Supreme Court opinions, targeted speech such as the emails sent by U.S. Presidents to their most ardent supporters, and personal speech such as text gleaned from open ended responses in elite surveys.